NASA’s Mars InSight lander set for nail-biting touchdown on the red planet

 After a roughly 300-million-mile journey lasting more than six months, a new NASA probe is set to touch down on Mars next week, beginning a two-year mission to peer deep inside the red planet’s interior.

 The Mars InSight lander, which launched into space in May from Vandenberg Air Force Base in California, is scheduled to touch down just north of the Martian equator around 3 p.m.
 EST on Nov.
-26. You can watch the landing live on NASA TV starting at 2 p.m.
-EST.
+26. The landing coverage starts at 2 p.m.
+EST and will be available to watch on NASA TV.

 This will be NASA’s first attempt at landing on Mars since the space agency’s Curiosity rover pulled off its own nail-biting landing in 2012 — a feat NASA characterized at the time as “seven minutes of terror.”